jajajasalu2/toolbox/README.md

 # Toolbox

-A collection of one-two-whatever-liners for coding, hacking, \*nix and everything technical.
+A collection of one-two-whatever-liners and blogs/writeups for coding, hacking, \*nix and everything technical.